HenrikSamuelsson/c-terms/README.md

 **block** A code sequence, possibly empty, enclosed by braces.

+**const**  A type qualifier that when applied to a data type indicates that the data is read only.

 **data model** The collection of choices made by a C implementation about the sizes of the fundamental types.

 **escape sequence** Sequence of characters representing another character or sequence of characters, needed for example to be able to have a newline character in a string.